lukelbd/ncparallel/README.md

 * `-p=NUM`: The maximum number of parallel processes.
 Defaults to the `-n` argument but can also be smaller.

-If you do not want parallel processing and instead just want to split up the file into more manageable chunks for your available RAM, simply use `-p=1`.
+If you do not want parallel processing and instead just want to split up the file into more manageable chunks, simply use `-p=1`.
 As explained above, this is very useful when your command execution time is limited by available memory.